Skip to content

 We then gave Eliza clear advice about the claim brought against her by Sue – both its prospects, its likely value, and what we might achieve.
 We advised that although a number of Sue’s minor allegations would not succeed, Eliza was at risk of Sue succeeding in bringing a claim of constructive dismissal and discrimination because of the assumptions and offensive comments that Eliza had made about Sue’s pregnancy hormones.

-To find out how we can help you negotiate a settlement, contact us today on 01273 609911, or email info@ms-solicitors.co.uk.
+Learn more about our Settlement Agreement advice services for employers and how we can help you successfully negotiate a Settlement Agreement.
+Contact us today on 01273 609911, or email info@ms-solicitors.co.uk.

 Martin Searle Solicitors, 9 Marlborough Place, Brighton, BN1 1UB